liebke/zookeeper-clj/README.md

 Distributed systems use barriers to block processing of a set of nodes until a condition is met at which time all the nodes are allowed to proceed.

-The following is an implementation of a double barrier, <a href="https://github.com/liebke/avout/blob/master/src/avout/barrier.clj">avout.barrier</a>, found in the <a href="https://github.com/liebke/avout">Avout Library</a> based on the algorithm from the <a href="http://zookeeper.apache.org/doc/trunk/recipes.html#sc_recipes_eventHandles">ZooKeeper Recipes</a> page.
+The following is an implementation of a double barrier based on the algorithm from the <a href="http://zookeeper.apache.org/doc/trunk/recipes.html#sc_recipes_eventHandles">ZooKeeper Recipes</a> page.

     (require '[zookeeper :as zk])
     (import '(java.net InetAddress))